This document is about: QUANTUM 3

 • Extent defines a radius in which collisions are detected preemptively.

 • Max Contacts is used to select the amount of contact points computed by the KCC.
 1 will usually work fine and is the most performant option.
-If you experience jerky movement, try setting this to 2; the additional overhead is negligible.
+When experiencing jerky movement, try setting this to 2; the additional overhead is negligible.

 • Layer Mask defines which collider layers should be taken into consideration by the physics query performed by the KCC.